 I recently saw a patient "Helen", who had been suffering from chronic fatigue for six years.
 She had gone through all the medical tests: hormonal, blood, etc., but no cause had been identified.

-Although she was naturally a positive person, whatever affecting Helen's health was making moods of depression, especially post partum, a recurring issue.
-Helen's body often ached, especially the muscles, making exercise nearly impossible.
+Although she was naturally a positive person, Helen was suffering from depression, especially post partum, a recurring issue.
+It was clear that something was affecting Helen’s overall health.
+Her body often ached, especially the muscles, making exercise nearly impossible.
 She had become overweight.

-Helen's digestion seemed to be the center of the issues, as there was bloating and discomfort often.
+Helen's digestion seemed to be the center of the issues, as there was bloating and discomfort.
 I wondered about allergies and whether there were any infections in her intestines causing her symptoms.

 When the results arrived, she had no food intolerances or allergies at all, which was unexpected.
 However, her urine test revealed the real issue very clearly: she was overwhelmed with toxins produced by yeast in her intestines.
 See her result here.